 The advantage of Full frame camera

 Full-frame camera sensors have larger pixels.
 This means they create images with less noise and all-around better image quality

 The Depth of field

-The sensor size affects apparent depth of field.
-Since the full frame sensor is larger than the crop sensor, it can perform a shallower depth of field than the crop sensor when using the same lens.
+The sensor size affects the apparent depth of field.
+Since the full-frame sensor is larger than the crop sensor, it can perform a shallower depth of field than the crop sensor when using the same lens.

 Low light performance